Graves' Disease - An Interesting Story

 Holistic medicine is very scientific as we combine the required drug therapy with diet and supplements to slowly cure the disease by treating the causes of the disease.
 So using these principles this is what we did –

-- A glutamine powder supplement and a liver tonic containing St Mary’s Thistle, amino acids and B vitamins to improve gut and liver health
+- Ultimate gut health powder supplement and a liver tonic containing St Mary’s Thistle, amino acids and B vitamins to improve gut and liver health.

 She returned to see me after 6 weeks and was very pleased with her results.
 Her teeth looked fantastic and she raved about her lovely dentist.